 “I’ve asked Catherine Bradshaw, the Director of Research [at the Curry School], to identify three to four projects, either from the labs or from other sources with high data science potential and propose those as projects for our capstone students to engage in,” Wright explained.

-Working closely with the Curry School provides immense opportunities to delve into effective education and create change in the education field as a whole.
+Working closely with the School of Education and Human Development provides immense opportunities to delve into effective education and create change in the education field as a whole.

 “Educational analytics is a prime target for such a Collaboratory and we will be able to report on progress in the coming months and years as this initiative develops to better educate the next generation of teachers and students,” Bourne stated.
 “Our goal is to build bridges across Grounds using data science as the foundation.”

-Wright emphasized that this Collaboratory has the potential to help both the Curry School and the School of Data Science.
+Wright emphasized that this Collaboratory has the potential to help both the School of Education and Human Development and the School of Data Science.
 That is his hope for the partnership between the two schools.

 “The goal is to find these mutually beneficial touchpoints for everyone involved,” Wright says.
 “And not think about one authoritative path, but to design the relationship around how everybody can benefit.”